Lok Sabha

 From Fringe to Mainstream: The Rise of the BJP in India

-As the following chart shows, the BJP-led National Democratic Alliance alliance won 303 out of 550 parliamentary seats in India’s Lok Sabha general elections in 2019 and 282 out of 543 parliamentary seats five years before.
-In this year’s elections, the NDC is projected to win as many as 399 seats.
+As the following chart shows, the BJP won 303 out of 550 parliamentary seats in India’s Lok Sabha general elections in 2019 and 282 out of 543 parliamentary seats five years before (52 and 56 percent, respectively).
+In 2024, the BJP was projected to win as many as 399 seats, but fell short majorly.

-Opposition parties have banded together, led by the Indian National Congress party (INC), to form a 26-member alliance, named the Indian National Developmental Inclusive Alliance (INDIA) in an attempt to stop this from happening.
+Opposition parties also banded together in 2024, led by the Indian National Congress, to form a 26-member alliance, named the Indian National Developmental Inclusive Alliance (INDIA), which achieved 234 seats.

 Critics decry the BJP as Hindu nationalists and fear that India will become further divided, accusing the incumbent government of having enabled the persecution of minorities, particularly Muslims, under their rule.
 Supporters meanwhile praise Modi for securing India’s place as a major global economic power.